purpasmart96/nones/temp/README.md

 1. Install the Homebrew package manager

-2. Install the required dependencies `brew install gcc make sdl3 libsoxr`
+2. Install the required dependencies `brew install gcc make sdl3`

 3. run `make` in the project root directory to create the binary